bgautrea/nginxCIdemo/README.md

 # nginxCIdemo

-# NGINX CI Demo REpo
+# NGINX CI Demo Repo

 This repo provides an implementation of an repository that is connected to a [Jenkins](https://jenkins.io) workflow that will test and update a NGINX configuration [NGINX](https://www.nginx.com).